oshaughnessy/sierramountainll/_pages/parents.md

 Welcome, parents!
 Please see the information below, where we've tried to answer many common questions.

-## Eligibility
+## Who can play?

 Boys and girls ages 4-13 can play baseball with the Sierra Mountain Little League.
 Girls ages 9-12 can play softball here.

-You can find out your player's age for league placement at the [Little League Age Finder](https://www.littleleague.org/play-little-league/determine-league-age/).
+You can find out your player's age for division placement at the [Little League Age Finder](https://www.littleleague.org/play-little-league/determine-league-age/).
 Note that the formulas for baseball and softball league ages are different: a baseball player's is how old they are on Aug 31, a softball player's is how old they were at the end of the year prior.

-## Register
+## Sign Up

 SMLL's primary season is in the spring.
 We open registration from December through February and expect to start our practices immediately